Suno Instrumental Doesn't Match the Mood (Fix)

 Angry / tense130-160

-Reflective song at 128 BPM = “lyrics crying, instrumental dancing”.
+A reflective song at 128 BPM sounds like “lyrics crying, instrumental dancing.”

 5. Instrumentation clashes with mood

-distorted guitar + heavy drums with quiet lyrics, or tinkly synth + ukulele with angry lyrics — instrument timbres carry mood by themselves.
+distorted guitar + heavy drums under quiet lyrics, or tinkly synth + ukulele under angry lyrics — instrument timbres carry mood on their own, independent of genre and tempo.

 Shortest path to fix

-Step 1: Write style with the four-piece formula
+Step 1: Write the Style field with the four-piece formula

 Template: